The PAU Survey: Measurements of the 4000 {\AA} spectral break with narrow-band photometry: D4000 and galaxy properties

+PAUS CIGALE D4000 outperforms the VIPERS spectroscopic measurement in its respective optimal D4000$_{\rm cut}$ (at least 89\% of correctly classified objects).
+This is reasonable, given the model-driven bimodality/clustering that appears in the CIGALE D4000 reconstructed values, stemming from the SED templates (\cref{fig:D4000_hist}).
+Moreover, the PAUS CIGALE D4000$_{\rm cut}$ is the closest to spectroscopy in almost all cases (within $\pm0.02$, except for D4000$_{\rm cut \, n}$ for the bright sample).
+This shows that the PAUS CIGALE D4000 provides realistic D4000 values in the green valley between the red and blue populations, where the D4000 cut is placed.
+PAUS direct also yields values of D4000$_{\rm cut}$ close to the VIPERS results (within $\pm0.02$), but only for the bright sample (see \cref{tab:D4000_cut_results}); the mean SNR is too low in the full sample to provide a reliable galaxy classification.

-It is worth noting that, for the case of D4000$_{\rm cut}=1.55$, the difference in the percentage of correctly classified galaxies between the VIPERS D4000 and the CIGALE D4000 measurements is significantly smaller for D4000$_{\rm n}$, which is the D4000 definition used in \citet{Kauffmann2003b} for this specific cut.
-In the case of the bright sample, the difference in performance between VIPERS and the best CIGALE result (PAUS CIGALE) is just less than 2\% (see \cref{tab:D4000_cut_results}).
-This result is reasonable: if we use a D4000 cut already defined in the literature for spectroscopic D4000 measurements, the SED-fitting approach of CIGALE does not outperform the VIPERS D4000 nearly as much.
+It is worth noting that, for the case of D4000$_{\rm cut\, n}=1.55$ (values in brackets in \cref{tab:D4000_cut_results}), the difference in the percentage of correctly classified galaxies between the VIPERS D4000 spectroscopic measurement and the CIGALE D4000 reconstruction is significantly smaller (within $\sim$3\% maximum) than for our fiducial classification.
+This result is reasonable: if we use a D4000 cut already defined in the literature for spectroscopic D4000 measurements, the SED-fitting approach of CIGALE does not outperform the spectroscopic VIPERS D4000 nearly as much.

 In order to check if these results were consistent with a different criterion for red/blue galaxy classification, we have recomputed the optimal D4000 threshold and its percentage of correctly classified objects, as in \cref{fig:D4000_threshold}, but using as a fiducial classification the spectroscopic VIPERS D4000$_{\rm cut}$ shown in \cref{tab:D4000_cut_results} for the bright sample.
 The results are largely the same (similar maximum percentage and optimal D4000 thresholds), and thus we can state that the performance of the D4000 estimations for galaxy classification is not largely dependent on the fiducial classification itself.